akheron/jansson/doc/apiref.rst

    Removes the element in *array* at position *index*, shifting the elements after *index* one position towards the start of the array.
    Returns 0 on success and -1 on error.
+The reference count of the removed value is decremented.

 .. function:: int json_array_clear(json_t *array)

    Removes all elements from *array*.
 Returns 0 on sucess and -1 on error.
+The reference count of all removed values are decremented.

 .. function:: int json_array_extend(json_t *array, json_t *other_array)